htw-imi-showtime/showtime-website/content/ws21/master/m4-intelligentes-bilanzkreismanagement/process.md

 2. Create a low-fidility prototype
 3. Define the color scheme and typography
 4. Create a high-fidility prototype
+5. Create developer handoff page

-Starting with **collecting design inspiration and best practices** and sort of imagining the well prepared user stories as rough draft, Katharina and Nhu then jumped into creating a **low-fidility protoype**.
+Starting with **collecting design inspiration and best practices** and utilizing the well prepared user stories as guideline, Katharina and Nhu then jumped into creating a **low-fidility protoype**.
 A simple hand drawn wireframe UI kit has been used, which consists of a minimum of needed elements to create anything one could have had imagen.

-(Add link to figma page and/or screenshot/preview?)
+They played with different variations of screen designs to weigh up which compositions might be the best fit, resulting in ten promising screens, which made it to the final cut.

+{{<image src="LoFi.png" alt="Interview Notes" caption="Snippet of our Figma Project - Low-fidility Wireframes">}}

 Following the wireframes, they created a **high-fidility protoype**.
 Parts of the Pegasus Design System and Material Icons have been used, because of its clean and fresh design.

+TODO
+(color scheme)
+(typography)

-Form elements and buttons were designed from scratch to fit our color scheme and look.
+Various form elements and buttons were designed from scratch to fit our color scheme and look.
+{{<image src="FormElementsButtons.png" alt="Interview Notes" caption="Snippet of our Figma Project - Components (Form Elements and Buttons)">}}

+(Show screens and explain reasons behind choices)
+(Add challenges)
 (Add link to figma page and/or screenshot/preview?)

-TODOOO:

-- color scheme
-- typography
-- developeer handoff
-- final thinking aloud test
+TODOOO
+(developeer handoff)

 #### Challenges